jstrait/wavefile/README.markdown

 1.9.3 is the minimum supported Ruby version.

 If you find any compatibility issues, please let me know by opening a GitHub issue.

-# Dependencies

-WaveFile has no external dependencies when used as a gem.
-It is written in pure Ruby, and is entirely self-contained.

-However, it does have dependencies for local development, in order to run the tests.
-See below in section "Local Development".

 # Installation